even4void/aliquote/content/post/why-i-am-still-using-emacs.md

 ## Some updates

 Why am I still using Emacs?
-Well, I guess this is always the [same story]({{< ref "/post/writing-a-book.md" >}})…
+Well, I guess this is always the [same story](/post/writing-a-book).

 I decided to use [company](http://company-mode.github.io) and get ride of auto-complete.
 I am aware of the [pros and cons](https://github.com/company-mode/company-mode/issues/68) but I wanted to give it a try really.
 I also decided to use [Helm](https://emacs-helm.github.io/helm/) in addition to [ido](http://emacswiki.org/emacs/InteractivelyDoThings).
 It can be used together with `company`, [dash](https://github.com/areina/helm-dash) (be sure to use the built-in `eww` browser instead of default OS application) and [projectile](http://batsov.com/projectile/).
 I also added [neotree](https://github.com/jaypei/emacs-neotree) (with `ascii` theme) and [anzu](https://github.com/syohex/emacs-anzu).
 I enabled [flycheck](http://www.flycheck.org) globally and added R support via [lintr](https://github.com/jimhester/lintr) (in fact, this is managed by ESS directly, so we just need to install the R package).
 I customized the flycheck modeline by following [Sebastian Wiesner](http://www.lunaryorn.com/2014/07/30/new-mode-line-support-in-flycheck.html)'s example.
 I also found a pretty low-contrast theme: [apropospriate](https://github.com/waymondo/apropospriate-theme).

-Finally, I upgrade Emacs to the latest development version (this was required to get projectile to work anyway, see [this issue](https://github.com/bbatsov/projectile/issues/780)).
+Finally, I upgrade Emacs to the latest development version (this was required to get projectile to work anyway, see [this issue](https://github.com/bbatsov/projectile/issues/780)):

 ```
 % brew install emacs --HEAD --use-git-head --with-cocoa --srgb